gacerioni/harness_cg_groupless_user_remover/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The main goal of this project is to mantain a trustful source of Python GraphQL queries, to help Harness Customers.
+The main goal of this project is to mantain a trustful source of Python GraphQL-related automations, to help Harness Customers.

 <!-- GETTING STARTED -->